Ask questions about this school. Answers use aggregated data and are subject to error.

 How did you prepare for the interview?

-Applicants commonly prepared for the interview by researching the school, utilizing resources like SDN and the school's website, attending info sessions, conducting mock interviews, and practicing answers to common questions.
-They emphasized the importance of being confident while remaining open to learning during the process.
+Most applicants prepared for the interview by researching the school, utilizing resources like SDN and the school website, attending info sessions, conducting mock interviews, and practicing their responses.
+They emphasized the importance of being confident, prepared, and open to learning during the interview process.

-Applicants were positively impressed by the friendly and genuine interactions with interviewers, high first pass rates, the emphasis on personal connection beyond academics, the use of Z-scores for healthy competition, well-organized and stress-free interview days, and the evident care and support from the administrative and staff members.
+Applicants were positively impressed by the friendly and genuine conversations during interviews, high success rates, interviewers' interest in getting to know them beyond medicine, unique policies like using Z-scores for healthy competition, well-organized and stress-free interview experience, and the evident care and support from the administrative staff towards students.

 I really enjoyed my conversations with my interviewers - I never felt pressure, it seemed like a genuine conversation with people I could see being my professors.